History of sicilian mafia: from its origins to the present day

-When you mention Sicily, the first thing that pops into people's heads is the Mafia.
+When you mention Sicily, the first thing that pops into many people's heads is the Mafia.
 Not that many of them know much about the history of Sicilian Mafia.
 They have just been consuming popular culture.

 Even when Palermo was facing its bloodiest mafia wars, the international press covered it only a little.
 Films such as The Godfather, then again, are familiar to millions.